House of the Dragon’s Tom Glynn-Carney: ‘GoT was too close to oversexualising women’

 I wonder what it’s like on the set of House of the Dragon.
 It’s easy to imagine camera assistants dodging Matt Smith stalking around as Prince Daemon, or Emma D’Arcy maintaining Rhaenrya’s wide-eyed grief-stricken state in between takes.
 Or perhaps Aegon’s insolence spilling out from behind the camera.

-‘House of the Dragon’ season two launches on Sky and NOW on Monday 17 June
+‘House of the Dragon’ season two launched on Sky and NOW on Monday 17 June with new episodes released weekly

 Join our commenting forum